arduino/docs-content/content/hardware/04.pro/shields/portenta-mid-carrier-proto-shield/datasheet/datasheet.md

 ## Application Examples

-The Arduino Portenta Mid Carrier Proto Shield, when combined with the Portenta, Nicla, Modulino®, or Uno Shield, provides a comprehensive solution for diverse applications across industries.
+The Arduino Portenta Mid Carrier Proto Shield, when combined with the Portenta, Nicla, Modulino®, or UNO Shield, provides a comprehensive solution for diverse applications across industries.
 Below are some examples demonstrating its potential:

 - **Industrial automation:** The Portenta Mid Carrier Proto Shield enables advanced monitoring, control, and data processing, enhancing efficiency and reliability in industrial processes.
   - **Predictive maintenance prototyping:** Develop prototypes for industrial machinery using Nicla Vision for real-time equipment inspection and Nicla Sense ME and Sense Env for environmental monitoring.
 The Portenta H7 processes data, while Cloud integration enables predictive algorithms for proactive maintenance and reduced downtime.